William Colenso: Life

+He sailed for New Zealand via Sydney in June 1834 and arrived at Paihia on 30 December 1834.
+His first production was a Māori-language version of the Epistles to the Ephesians and Philippians, printed on 17 February 1835.
 By July 1837, he had printed and bound 2,000 copies of the Epistles to the Ephesians and Philippians, as well as printing addition, multiplication, and shillings-and-pence tables for the schools.
-Then by 5 January 1836, he had composed and printed 1,000 copies of St Luke's Gospel, as well as further material for the schools.
-In July 1837, Colenso printed the first Māori Bible comprising three chapters of Genesis, the 20th chapter of Exodus, the first chapter of the Gospel of St John, 30 verses of the fifth chapter of the Gospel of St Matthew, the Lord's Prayer and some hymns.
+By 5 January 1836, he had composed and printed 1,000 copies of St Luke's Gospel, as well as further material for the schools.

-During the year ending 31 December 1840, he had printed 10,000 Catechisms, 11,000 Psalms, other religious texts and material for the schools; as well as 200 copies of the New Zealand Gazette for the colonial government.
+He was responsible for the printing of the Māori-language translation of the New Testament in 1837.
+It was the first book printed in New Zealand and the first indigenous language translation of the Bible published in the southern hemisphere.
+In 1840, he had printed 10,000 Catechisms, 11,000 Psalms, other religious texts and material for the schools; as well as 200 copies of the New Zealand Gazette for the colonial government.

-On 5 February 1840, Colenso recorded and interpreted Māori chiefs (rangatira) debating the Treaty of Waitangi (Te Tiriti o Waitangi) in Waitangi.
-Before the first signings of the treaty the next day, Colenso interpreted some of the Māori speakers for Hobson, warned him that Māori he had spoken to did not understand the Treaty, and asked for the orally-agreed Article Four of the Treaty to be added in writing.
+On 5 February 1840, Colenso recorded and interpreted Māori chiefs (rangatira) debating the Treaty of Waitangi (Te Tiriti o Waitangi) at Waitangi.
+Before the first signings of the treaty the next day, Colenso interpreted some of the Māori speakers for William Hobson, warning him that Māori he had spoken to did not understand the Treaty, and asking for the orally agreed Article Four of the Treaty to be added in writing.